SSchoepfer/SSchoepfer.github.io/_posts/2019-06-28-Athletics.md

 - 12/2/19, 3 mile treadmill jog + yoga
 - 12/4/19, BBall @ nysc +
 - 12/11/19, Wednesday Yoga, just getting over a 'stomach flu'.
 Felt weak and dizzy, but glad I got it done.
+- 12/12/19, Thursday after work and school, right before bed, a nice, quick arm and shoulder kettlebell workout + some squats as well.